Kitsune-Bit/Catch_The_Blob/README.md

-# Catch_The_Beat
+# Catch_The_Blob
-Play as a character that catches beats!
+Play as a character that catches blobs!